SubramanyaKS/reactjs-toggleswitch/README.md

 |`thumbOffColor`|`string`|specifies background color of thumb change when switch is unchecked|

+The Live usage of Reactjs-toggleswitch can be seen [here](https://subramanyaks.github.io/Weather-app/)

 ## Contribution

 We welcome contributions!
 If you'd like to contribute to reactjs-toggleswitch, please follow our [Contribution Guidelines](https://github.com/SubramanyaKS/reactjs-toggleswitch/blob/main/CONTRIBUTING.md).